-Fiscal Year 2013 (FY2013) will mark the second year of the District of Columbia's new Consolidated Plan.
-The Five Year Consolidated Plan Fiscal Year 2011 - 2015 includes specific objectives and priorities regarding how the District seeks to provide activities during the five-year period that promote a suitable living environment, decent housing and economic development.
+Fiscal Year 2014 (FY2014) will mark the fourth year of the District of Columbia's current Consolidated Plan.
+The Five Year Consolidated Plan Fiscal Year 2011 - 2015 includes specific objectives and priorities regarding how the District seeks to provide activities during the five-year period that promote equal opportunity to a suitable living environment, decent housing and economic development.
 These objectives and priorities, designed to assist persons of low- and moderate-income, are carried out on a yearly basis through five Annual Action Plans, and they include:

-- Preserve and increase the supply of quality affordable housing; - Increase homeownership opportunities; and - Revitalizing neighborhoods, promoting community development, and providing economic opportunities.
+- 1. Preserve and increase the supply of quality affordable housing; - 2.
+Increase homeownership opportunities; and - 3.
+Revitalizing neighborhoods, promoting community development, and providing economic opportunities.

-The Annual Action Plan is designed to guide housing, community development, homeless, and special population activities within the District of Columbia through the year 2012.
-The Action Plan is a collaborative process whereby a community establishes a unified vision for housing and community development during FY2013.
+The Annual Action Plan is designed to guide housing, community development, homeless, and special population activities within the District of Columbia through fiscal year 2014 (October 1, 2013 - September 30, 2014).
+The Action Plan is a collaborative process whereby the community establishes a unified vision for housing and community development during FY2014.
 Citizens, public agencies, and other interested parties, including those most affected, are provided opportunities to participate in every aspect of the consolidated planning process, e.g. identifying needs, setting priorities, recommending programs, developing proposals, and reviewing program accomplishments.
 The Department of Housing and Community Development (DHCD) is the District's agency responsible for preparing the Consolidated Annual Action Plan.

-The FY2013 Action Plan is not only an application to the U.S. Department of Housing and Urban Development (HUD) for federal fiscal year 2012 funding; it is also a statement of the strategic activities that DHCD, as the District's designated program administrator, intends to undertake during FY2013 to implement the strategic goals set forth in the Five Year Consolidated Plan.
-The District will receive direct federal funding of over \$33million from HUD for the Community Development Block Grant, (CDBG), HOME Investment Partnerships (HOME) program, Housing Opportunities for Persons with AIDS (HOPWA), and Emergency Shelter Grant (ESG) program.
+The FY2014 Action Plan is not only an application to the U.S. Department of Housing and Urban Development (HUD) for federal fiscal year 2013 funding; it is also a statement of the strategic activities that DHCD, as the District's designated program administrator, intends to undertake during FY2014 to implement the strategic goals set forth in the Five Year Consolidated Plan.
+The District will receive direct federal funding of over \$32 million from HUD which is spread over the following four HUD program areas: Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), Housing Opportunities for Persons with AIDS (HOPWA), and Emergency Solutions Grant (ESG).

-Fiscal Year 2013 Federal Entitlement Grant Allocations
+Fiscal Year 2014 Federal Entitlement Grant Allocations

-Community Development Block Grant (CDBG) Allocation \$13,950,000 HOME Investment Partnerships (HOME) Allocation \$ 4,340,000 Emergency Shelter Grant (ESG) Allocation \$ 1, 414,021 Housing Opportunities for Persons with AIDS (HOPWA) Allocation \$13,623,582 Tota al: \$33,327,603
+Community Development Block Grant (CDBG) Allocation \$13,252,300 HOME Investment Partnerships (HOME) Allocation \$ 4,123,000 Emergency Solutions Grant (ESG) Allocation \$ 1,414,021 Housing Opportunities for Persons with AIDS (HOPWA) Allocation \$13,623,582 Total: \$32,412,903

-The greatest single source of federal funding for DHCD's program and projects to be undertaken in FY2013 is CDBG.
-CDBG funding total, including the award allocation, anticipated program income, and FY2012 fund balance, is \$20,434,486.36
+The greatest single source of federal funding for DHCD in FY2014 is the Community Development Block Grant.
+In FY14 CDBG funding will account for \$25,236,986, which includes the annual award allocation, anticipated program income from existing projects funded with past CDBG dollars and FY13 fund balance carried over.

-Several projects will be funded through the use of HOME funds and anticipated program income, in the amount of \$12,643,715.91.
-Seventy two percent of the HOME funds are to be used for DHCD's "Affordable Housing Project Financing", which provides gap financing to project building affordable housing for qualified households.
-Shelter programs and certain homelessness prevention activities will be funded through the ESG program, with an allocation and fund balance of \$1,414,021, and administered through the D.C.
+Several projects will be funded through the use of HOME funds and anticipated program income, in the amount of \$14,011,000.

+Certain homelessness prevention activities and shelter programs will be funded through the Emergency Solutions Grant (ESG) of \$1,414,021.
+This grant is administered through the D.C.
 Department of Human Services.

-Lastly, the HOPWA program has an allocation of \$13,623,582, and the regional HOPWA allocation is administered through and monitored by the D.C.
-Department of Health, HIV/AIDS, Hepatitis, STD, and Tuberculosis Administration (HAHSTA).
+Lastly, the Housing Opportunities for Persons with AIDS program has an allocation of \$13,623,582, which is administered for the Washington DC Metropolitan Statistical Area by the DC Department of Health, HIV/AIDS, Hepatitis, STD, and Tuberculosis Administration (HAHSTA).

-The Department's funding will be used to accomplish numerous housing and community development activities, including, but not limited to, providing housing counseling to approximately 12,000 residents, assisting 275 residents in becoming homeowners, providing 40 businesses with storefront façade improvements, and preserving or creating more than 720 units of affordable housing for low-to-moderate income residents.
+The Department's funding will be used to accomplish numerous housing and community development activities, including, but not limited to, providing housing counseling to approximately 16,000 residents, assisting over 250 residents in becoming homeowners, providing 40 businesses with storefront façade improvements, and preserving or creating more than 900 units of affordable housing for low-to-moderate income residents.